TITLE 8 SOCIAL SERVICES

 O. Minimum necessary: The least amount of information needed to accomplish a given task.

-P. Notice of privacy practices, notice or NPP: The official HSD notice of privacy practices that documents for a recipient the uses and disclosures of PHI that may be made by HCC and the recipient’s rights and HCC’s legal duties with respect to PHI.
+P. Notice of privacy practices, notice or NPP: The official HCA notice of privacy practices that documents for a recipient the uses and disclosures of PHI that may be made by HCC and the recipient’s rights and HCC’s legal duties with respect to PHI.

 Q. Payment: All HCC activities undertaken in its role as a health plan to obtain premiums or to determine or fulfill its responsibility for coverage and provision of benefits under the health plan, and HCC activities undertaken to obtain or provide reimbursement for the provision of health care.
 Such activities include but are not limited to: